vblanco20-1/vblanco20-1.github.io/_posts/2018-06-11-post-ecs-battle-huge.md

 ![ECS Simulation battle]({{ site.baseurl }}/assets/img/screenshots/hugebattle.jpg)

-After getting bottlenecked by UE4 on the last ECS battle simulation [Link](http://victor.madtriangles.com/code%20experiment/2018/03/25/post-ue4-ecs-battle.html)   , I wanted to create one on direct C++, without a game engine other than my own.
+After getting bottlenecked by UE4 on the last ECS battle simulation [Link](http://victor.madtriangles.com/code%20experiment/2018/03/25/post-ue4-ecs-battle.html)   , I decided to create one on direct C++,using an engine written by me.

-The new simulation 100.000 entities at 60 fps on my Ryzen machine.
+The new simulation simulates 130.000 entities at 60 fps on my Ryzen machine.
 It is designed in a way that it almost scales linearly with cores.

+<!--more-->

 The simulation is very similar to the UE4 version, it runs around 40.000 "spaceships", all of them with a separation kernel to move in the opposite direction of their peers.
 This part takes most of the CPU time.
+The spaceships fly for a while and then explode.

-The render engine uses DirectX instanced rendering, to render humongous amounts of colored cubes, all of them with a different transform.
-Transforms are recalculated every frame.
+The render engine uses DirectX instanced rendering, to render huge amounts of colored cubes, all of them with a different transform, wich is recalculated every frame.

-<!--more-->

 **Performance of the simulation (recorded with Remotery )**
 ![ECS Simulation battle]({{ site.baseurl }}/assets/img/screenshots/PerformanceDetail.PNG)